 Moreover, ordering the sandwich in Philly involves the use of interesting phrases.
 So, for a sandwich without fried onions but with provolone cheese, the phrase is - “One provolone without”.

-There are also alternative versions of the sandwich.
+There are a few alternative versions of the sandwich.
 For example, the chicken one has chicken rather than beef.
-Whereas the vegan version has ingredients like seitan and soy-based cheese.
+Whereas the vegan one has ingredients like seitan and soy-based cheese.

 In addition, the steak milano comes with oregano and fried tomatoes.
-And there is even a pizza steak version with mozzarella cheese and marinara sauce.
+And there is even a pizza steak variety with mozzarella cheese and marinara sauce.